sDevPrem/text-editor/README.md

 # Text Editor

 A text - editor which allows you to save formatted text with different styles and images.
-Build with kotlin and follows MVVM architecture and single activity architecture.
+Build with kotlin and follows MVVM, Clean architecture for data flow and single activity architecture for UI.

 ## Features